WyattBlue/auto-editor/articles/installing.md

 If running auto-editor causes an error message to appear like this:

 ```
   File "auto_editor/__main__.py", line 56
     def add_argument(*names, nargs=1, type=str, default=None,
                                  ^
 SyntaxError: invalid syntax
 ```

 It's because you're using a version of Python that's too old.
 Auto-Editor will on work on Python versions 3.6 or greater.
-Anything else will cause an invalid syntax error messages to pop up.
+Older versions may cause an invalid syntax error message to pop up.